Authored by the expert who managed and guided the team behind the South Africa Property Pack

 What visa options are popular in Cape Town in 2026?

-As of early 2026, the three most popular visa types for expats moving to Cape Town are the Remote Work Visa (for digital nomads and remote employees), the Critical Skills Work Visa (for professionals in shortage occupations with job offers), and the General Work Visa (for those with South African employer sponsorship).
+As of early 2026, the three most popular visa types for expats moving to Cape Town are the Remote Work visitor's visa (for people employed by a foreign company), the Critical Skills Work Visa (for professionals in high-demand occupations), and the General Work Visa (for those with a South African employer and a job offer).

 How long does it take to get residency in Cape Town in 2026?